This page is for the current v1 alpha version of Schemars. This version is still under development, and further breaking changes may be introduced.

 Validator docs: range

 Sets the pattern property for string schemas.
-The path::to::regex will typically refer to a Regex instance, but Schemars allows it to be any value with a to_string() method.
+The static_regex will typically refer to a Regex instance, but Schemars allows it to be any value with a to_string() method.

-Providing an inline regex pattern using regex(pattern = ...) is a Schemars extension, and not currently supported by the Validator crate.
-When using this form, you may want to use a r"raw string literal" so that \\ characters in the regex pattern are not interpreted as escape sequences in the string.
+regex(pattern = ...) is a Schemars extension, and not currently supported by the Validator crate.
+When using this form (or the Garde-style pattern attribute), you may want to use a r"raw string literal" so that \\ characters in the regex pattern are not interpreted as escape sequences in the string.
+Using the path = ... form is not allowed in a #[schemars(...)] attribute.

 Validator docs: regex